How to rent out your property without an agent

 2. Decide on an appropriate rental price

 Make an honest assessment of your property and what it's worth on the rental market.
-Obviously, you want to collect as much rent as possible, but if your price is unrealistic, no one will rent the property.
+Obviously, you want to collect as much rent as possible, but if your price is too high no one will rent the property.
 This could cost you weeks or months of rent until you come to your senses and lower your asking price.